 As Chorost explains, this technology effectively gives us a way to read from a human brain (by tracking cliques that light up when they fire) and write to a human brain (by causing cliques to fire when activated by light.)
 We have two way communication*.

 * A caveat here: Optogenetics is more of a proof of concept of read/write technology for brains than anything else.
 There are plenty of challenges, like how to wire enough of a brain with tiny fibers to get enough meaningful information out.
-(Knowing only that someone is thinking about cats really isn't a killer app.)
-But Chorost seems confident that some technology could arrive to deal with these issues.
+But Chorost seems confident that technology will eventually solve these issues.

 A problem, hinted at earlier, is that everyone's brain is different.
-Even if the firing of cliques could be tracked, how do we know that this clique represents "cat," this other one "frog" and this other one "love" etc.?
-Chorost states that the brain output would have to be fed into a computer that would "learn" to make these kinds of correlations.
+Even if the firing of cliques can be tracked, how do we know that this person's clique represents "cat," while this other person's clique represents "frog" and this other person's clique represents "love"?
+Chorost argues brain output would have to be fed into a computer that would "learn" to make these kinds of correlations.
 (This might sound fantastic but is actually reasonable.
 Computers have actually been doing a decent job of learning languages via a similar manner*.
-So, if we could track the brain activity of two people, correlate that activity to ideas and concepts, and then connect those two brains we would have wordless, telepathic communication.
+So, if we could track the brain activity of two people, correlate that activity to perceptions and ideas, and then connect those two brains we would have wordless, telepathic communication.
 And, if we could do this for many people, perhaps everybody, we would have the noosphere!

 * This link goes to an article about scientist Douglas Hofstadter.
 The information about computers learning language is deep in the piece.
 To get there, do a search on the page for "Candide."

 It sounds like a dream, no?
 But I think we can raise some concerns.
 I, for one, value my privacy.
 I'm disinclined to get on Facebook, much less join some kind of uni-mind.
 Additionally, I value my individuality.
 I like taking credit for what I've accomplished (small those accomplishments might be.)
-This might be an ego driven behavior and it's one I am trying to tend to if not curb, but I think it's a common human sentiment.
+This behavior might be an ego-driven, and it's one I'm trying to curb, but it's a common human sentiment.
 Would this be lost in the noosphere?

 * These arguments are certainly not my own and are probably best expressed in contrarian computer scientist Jaron Lanier's book "You Are Not a Gadget."
 Chorost addresses Lanier's complaints but prefers to remain optimistic, predicting that "Lanier's humanistic concerns, while valid at the moment, will turn out to have been applicable mainly to a passing stage of technological development."

 Another concern with the noosphere: every technology-driven network man has so far developed---mail, telephone, radio, television, electronic social media (mySpace, Facebook, Twitter etc.)---has been beset by advertising.
-I'm not particularly opposed to this and often it's rather unobtrusive, but will hooking up to the noosphere mean that Wal-Mart will be beaming the latest sales directly into my brain (perhaps as a payment for access)?
+Will hooking up to the noosphere mean that Wal-Mart will be beaming the latest sales directly into my brain (perhaps as a payment for access)?

-Chorost does convincingly advocate for properties of web based social media that could carry over into a noosphere scenario.
+Chorost does convincingly advocate for some aspects of a noosphere scenario.
 It's noted that people feel a empathic connection to people in their social circles---their families, groups or tribes.
 It seems reasonable that connecting people via technological telepathy (or, to use Chorost's term, telempathy) could result in a widening of social circles such that people would feel a connection with strangers they previously feared.
 This could result in an increase in tolerance and understanding.
-And anyone who's ever seen the fruits of a brainstorming session would agree that, if three heads are better than one, three thousand are probably even better!
-(Though a fair amount of organization would be required.)
+And creativity.
+Anyone who's ever seen the fruits of a brainstorming session would agree that, if three heads are better than one, three thousand are probably even better!

 That said, I can't escape the sense that Chorost is making it all sound too easy.
-He seems to think that once we hook up to the noosphere the various human animosities, miscommunications and jealousies will sort themselves out.
-But one thing that is apparent observing social networks like Twitter, Facebook and YouTube (not Google+ since nobody's there) is that they are hierarchies (despite the purported democratization that technology is supposed to bring).
-There are a few really popular (and hence powerful) people, and a whole lot of losers*.
+He seems to think that, once we hook up to the noosphere, the various human animosities, miscommunications and jealousies will sort themselves out.
+But one thing that is apparent observing social networks like Twitter, Facebook and YouTube (not Google+ since nobody's there) is that they are hierarchies.
+There are a few popular (and hence powerful) people and a whole lot of losers*.
 This makes sense in light of theories that argue perception of social hierarchy is wired into our brains.
 As such, even with the empathy inducing abilities of brain-to-brain connections, I suspect the noosphere would be plagued with the common human envies and neuroses that every other modern network is beset by.

 * You often see people describe their sphere of influence in terms of how many Twitter followers they have.

-Is that so?
+Is that true ?
 I like to connect with people, sure, but I also like to be able to be alone with my thoughts, to focus on one thing (or nothing) for long periods of time.
 There's something very meditative about it.
-And I find modern technology intruding upon this process more and more.
-When it comes to the internet, I love the "on demand" part---the ability to look up interesting articles, long forgotten songs and amusing cat videos on a whim.
+And I find modern technology intruding upon this process.
+I love the "on demand" part of the internet---the ability to look up interesting articles, long forgotten songs and amusing cat videos on a whim.
 But the internet is not just on demand, it's demanding.
 It plagues me with emails, text messages, blog posts and links that hijack my primal interests. ("Do I want to see this article about Kim Kardashian's botched butt reduction surgery?
-No... and yet I cannot turn away.")
-You can fairly argue that I simply need more self-discipline, and I do.
+No... and yet I cannot look away.")
+You can say that I simply need more self-discipline, and I do.
 But things were so much easier before.